FOLFIRI is the name of a chemotherapy combination that includes:

-How you have it
+How you have FOLFIRI

-You have the drugs through a long line - a central line, a PICC line or a portacath.
-These are long, plastic tubes that give the drugs into a large vein in your chest.
-The tube stays in place throughout the course of your treatment.
+You might have treatment through a long plastic tube that goes into a large vein in your chest.
+The tube stays in place throughout the course of treatment.
+This can be a:

-When you have it
+When you have FOLFIRI

 Each cycle of treatment lasts 2 weeks (14 days).
 Depending on your needs, you may have up to 12 cycles, taking up to 6 months in total.

-- You have folinic acid through a drip into the bloodstream over 2 hours
+- You have folinic acid through a drip into the bloodstream over 1 hour.

-- You have an injection of fluorouracil into the bloodstream over 5 minutes
+- You have an injection of fluorouracil into the bloodstream over 5 minutes.

-- You have an infusion of 5FU through a drip or pump into the bloodstream for 46 hours
+- You have an infusion of 5FU through a drip or pump into the bloodstream for 46 hours.

-- You continue to have the 5FU infusion
+- You continue to have the 5FU infusion.

-- You have no treatment
+- You have no treatment.

 Then you start the cycle again.